ad-si/adriansieber-com/_drafts/teams.md

 		for aggression and therefore get angry themselves.
-The team manager must assure that either the temper of the one is restrained or the others are made aware to the fact that their counterpart is just discussing ‘normally’.
+The team manager must assure that either the temper of the one is restrained or the others are made aware to the fact that their counterpart is just discussing 'normally'.

 4. Language

 	1. English as standard language<br>
-		As it is the ‘business language’ being fluent in English is a requirement for working in an international team.
+		As it is the 'business language' being fluent in English is a requirement for working in an international team.

 	2. Translations, idioms and "false friends"<br>